EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 ### collectgarbage("count")

 Returns the total memory in use by Lua (in kilobytes).
 No other parameter/argument is allowed by Luau (it must be "count").

+### loadstring

+Loads the only argument (which is a string) as Luau code, excluding binary or bytecode.
+It only works with `game.ServerScriptService.LoadStringEnabled` set to true, and you must do that in Studio.

+Some better alternatives exist which *can* execute bytecode, but that isn't a part of this function. [vLua](https://roblox.com/library/4689019964/vLua-5-1) is a good choice for that.